 Veniero’s—East Village, East 11th Street at 1st Avenue, Veniero’s claims to be America’s oldest pastry shop, opening in 1894.
 Veniero’s is also owned by Bruce Springsteen’s cousin.
 It has a beautiful display of traditional Italian pastries as well as a cafe.

-Pasticceria Rocco—West Village, Bleecker Street near Carmine, is the last man standing in this old Italian neighborhood even though the pastry shop itself is not that old.
+Pasticceria Rocco—West Village, Bleecker Street near Carmine, is the last man standing in this old Italian neighborhood.
 (Rocco Generoso apprenticed with the owner of a prior bakery before purchasing it and renaming it in 1974.
 Now, Rocco Jr. is at the helm.)
 My family came from this area, lived on Carmine Street and went to Our Lady of Pompeii Church across the street.
 The big fat cookies in the window beckon you into the bakery, but get the cheesecake.
 It’s the best in the city, hands down.
 (Yes, better than Junior’s.)